ljunggren/boozang-docs/README.md

 ###### CSV data

 CSV data allows you to handle a large collection of Objects and copy data from software such as Excel.
 Create a name for the collection, such as inventory items.
-Start by adding the field names as headings separated by tab-spaces.
-When you are done defining the data hit Enter and fill out the values tab-separated.
+Start by adding the field names as headings separated by tab spaces.
+When you are done defining the data, hit Enter and fill out the values tab-separated.
 Pro-tip: You can copy a whole table from Excel by using copy-paste.

 *Tip: CSV data can be used to drive data loops.*